catseye/SixtyPical/README.markdown

 *   Addressing modes — indexed mode on more instructions
 *   Rename and lift temporaries in nested blocks
 *   Tail-recursion optimization
+*   `word 100` to promote an otherwise 8-bit literal to a 16-bit value
 *   `jmp routine`
 *   Enforce that `jmp`s come at ends of blocks(?)
 *   `outputs` on externals